julien-conan/devblog/_data/blog/2021-09-01-end-to-end-testing.md

 template: BlogPost
 path: /end-to-end-testing-with-cypress
 date: 2021-08-25T08:35:30.125Z
-title: 'End to end testing with Cypress'
+title: 'E2E testing with Cypress'
 thumbnail: /assets/2021-09-01-end-to-end-testing-cypress-react.png
 metaDescription: How to install and configure Cypress on your laptop, and write your first UI end to end tests
 ---